sonic-net/sonic-mgmt/ansible/doc/README.testbed.VsSetup.md

 $ docker run -v $PWD:/data -it docker-sonic-mgmt bash
 ```

-From now on, all steps are running inside the *sonic-mgmt* docker.
+From now on, all steps are running inside the *sonic-mgmt* docker except where otherwise specified.

 ### Setup public key to login into the linux host from sonic-mgmt docker